-This is a community pharmacy located in a large supermarket in the town of Yate on the outskirts of Bristol.
+This is a community pharmacy located in a large supermarket in Bradley Stoke, Bristol.
 It serves its local population which is mostly mixed in age range and background.
 The pharmacy opens seven days a week.
 The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, offers treatment for a range of minor illnesses and supplies medicines in multi-compartment compliance aids for people to use living in their own homes.